-June 19 ~ Isla San Cristóbal: Isla Lobos, Kicker Rock, and Punta Pitt
+Jun 18 ~ Isla San Cristóbal: Isla Lobos, Kicker Rock, and Punta Pitt

 One of the oldest islands is home to Puerto Baquerizo Moreno, the capital and second largest population in the Galápagos Province.
 You will travel along the north coast for some excellent wildlife and snorkeling, visiting Isla Lobos and León Dormido (also known as Kicker Rock).
-Kicker Rock is a volcanic tuff cone that dramatically rises out of the water to the height of about 500 feet.
+Kicker Rock is a volcanic tuff cone that dramatically rises out of the water to the height of about 500ft.
 Here you will look for frigatebirds, sea lions, sea turtles, blue and red-footed boobies, tropicbirds, marine iguanas, swallow-tailed gulls, and dolphins.
 The afternoon brings an opportunity to stretch your legs at the geologically striking Punta Pitt and examine some of the island's vegetation, which includes flowering plants such as Calandrinia galapagosa and Lecocarpus darwinii.

-June 20 ~ Isla Santa Fé: Barrington Bay, Isla Plaza Sur
+Jun 19 ~ Isla Santa Fé: Barrington Bay, Isla Plaza Sur

 This morning, you'll land on the island of Santa Fé.
 The short hike from the beach to a low plateau rewards you with great views and scalesia that thrives near a large forest of the amazing giant prickly pear cactus (Opuntia spp.).
-You will search among the cacti for Santa Fé land iguanas, which are a separate species from the others in the Galápagos and can grow up to five feet in length!
+You will search among the cacti for Santa Fé land iguanas, which are a separate species from the others in the Galápagos and can grow up to 5ft in length!

 The small yet incredible island of South Plaza is your afternoon destination.
 This beautiful island is home to many land and marine iguanas.
 The colorful landscape is covered with reds and greens of Portulaca that may have yellow flowers that the iguanas enjoy eating.
 In the giant prickly pear cactus you can compare the cactus finch alongside small and medium ground finches.
-At the top of the island bachelor sea lions escape from the competition of stronger males as redbilled tropicbirds fly gracefully by.
+At the top of the island bachelor sea lions escape from the competition of stronger males as red-billed tropicbirds fly gracefully by.

-June 21 ~ Sombrero Chino Islet and Isla Bartolomé: Pinnacle Rock the surreal landscape of Sombrero Chino (Chinese Hat), a symmetrical cinder cone.
+Jun 20 ~ Sombrero Chino Islet and Isla Bartolomé: Pinnacle Rock

+If the light is good in the early morning, you'll visit the surreal landscape of Sombrero Chino (Chinese Hat), a symmetrical cinder cone.
 Lava tubes run like petrified rivers and white sand from eroded coral surrounds the black rock.
-This afternoon, you will land at Bartolomé and climb to the 360-foot-high summit for a gorgeous, iconic view of Pinnacle Rock and the surrounding bays.
+This afternoon, you will land at Bartolomé and climb to the 360ft-high summit for a gorgeous, iconic view of Pinnacle Rock and the surrounding bays.
 Then a wet landing puts us on a beach for a short walk through mangroves and dune vegetation.
 Galápagos penguins are often present in small numbers near Pinnacle Rock so you will have a decent chance to snorkel with or near the penguins, and maybe even whitetip reef sharks (harmless but exciting)!
 Also enjoy colorful starfish, tropical fish, and amazing underwater lava formations.